RamenVentures/Operating-Manual/README.md

 8. Are they "Pre-Seed"?
   - Have they picked a Problem, Users, and Unique Value Prop?
   - Have they made significant progress towards an MVP Solution?
-  - Does their team have the ability to build, and maintain their product in-house?
+  - Does their Team have the ability to build, and maintain their product in-house?

 #### Requirements
 1. Your deck (if you have one)